-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9/JHS3.2.1.2.4.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9.2.1.2.4.
 Compare the language, style, structure and purpose, as well as the ideas/information from different types of texts Have different types of texts: narrative expository procedural Compare the language, style, structure and purpose, as well as the ideas/themes/information in any two related texts.
-Compare ideas through discussion, notes etc. Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation B9/JHS3.2.1.2.5.
-Read silently and answer more complexcomprehension questions on texts /passages Skim for details.
+Compare ideas through discussion, notes etc. Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation B9.2.1.2.5.
+Read silently and answer more complex comprehension questions on texts /passages Skim for details.
 Scan for main ideas.
 Read for details and answer questions.
 Relate passages to personal experiences.
 Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9/JHS3.2.1.2.6.
-Show the effect a text has on the reader Communication and Collaboration Identify different literary devices used by the writer Digital Literacy Link the effect of the devices to the meaning of the text.
-Personal Development and Leadership Identify the impact of literary devices on the reader and howthey Cultural Identity and global citizenship add to meaning.
-Critical Thinking and Problem Solving Creativity and Innovation Presentation B9/JHS3.2.1.2.7.
-Interpret use of words/ phases (figurative,symbolic, sensory) in complex texts Communication and Collaboration Digital Literacy Read a variety of texts.
-Personal Development and Leadership Interpret text in simple sentences.
-Cultural Identity and global citizenship Identify the use of imagery for meaning;o Critical Thinking and Problem Solving The senses Creativity and Innovation o Symbolism o Figurative language Presentation Identify how language (words/ phrases) helps with interpreting meaning.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES Link the effect of the devices to the meaning of the text.
+Identify the impact of literary devices on the reader and howthey add to meaning.
+Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation The senses Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9/JHS3.2.1.2.8.
-Demonstrate conceptual understanding of academic, domain-specific, and technical vocabulary invaried context Identify the use of different registers for specific texts.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9.2.1.2.8.
+Demonstrate conceptual understanding of academic, domain-specific, and technical vocabulary in varied context Identify the use of different registers for specific texts.
 Read texts that make distinctions in language use for a variety of purpose.
 Use the right vocabulary in complex sentences/paragraphs.
-Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation B9/JHS3.2.1.2.9 Make conceptual connections between known and unknown words/phrases and analyse nuances of words/phrases in texts Read grade-appropriate texts.
+Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation B9.2.1.2.9 Make conceptual connections between known and unknown words/phrases and analyse nuances of words/phrases in texts Read grade-appropriate texts.
 Identify known and unknown words meaningfully.
 Connect these words and phrases to the text and analyse the effect.
 Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation

-STRAND 2: READING SUB-STRAND 2: SUMMARISING
+STRAND 2: READINGSUB-STRAND 2: SUMMARISING

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9/JHS3.2.2.1: Cite the textual evidence that supports an analysis of what the text says, determining B9/JHS3.2.2.1.1.
-Analyse critically a given text in entirety and provide an objective summary Communication and Collaboration Digital Literacy the central idea of a text and provide an objective summary Analyse a text.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9.2.2.1: Cite the textual evidence that supports an analysis of what the text says, determining the central idea of a text and provide an objective summary B9.2.2.1.1.
+Analyse critically a given text in entirety and provide an objective summary Analyse a text.
 Identify the main and supporting ideas.
 Provide an objective summary on the text.Provide answer questions for summary questions.
-Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation
+Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation